+PJM stakeholders approved a joint PJM/MMU proposal to implement an electronic communications and reserve deployment process.
+Along with changes to the deployment process, PJM and the MMU have worked with generators to identify circumstances where reserves were not accurately measured based on the energy and reserve offer parameters.
 More broadly, the MMU's proposal is to buy the correct amount of reserves.
 No increase in demand is required.
-There has been no change in the need for demand for reserves.
-PJM ignores the supply side.
+There has been no change in the need for/demand for reserves.
+PJM ignored the supply side.
 The issue is that resources have not provided the reserves that were offered and paid for.
-The solution is not to buy more MW of poorly performing reserves.
-The solution is to accurately recognize the actual supply of reserves.
-The solution is to buy the correct amount of reserves, accounting for the actual performance of supply.
+With the improved communications, instead of buying more MW of poorly performing reserves, PJM will be able to accurately recognize the actual supply of reserves and to more efficiently deploy them in synchronized reserve events.
+PJM should remove the 30 percent increase to the synchronized reserve reliability requirement in place from May 2023 through the first six months of 2024.